What Are The Best Places To Learn To Code Online?

 TL;DR

-Codecademy is a beautiful website and from what we can tell, it seems to check all the key boxes you would want so it definitely seems worth considering.
+Codecademy is a great platform.
+And from what we can tell, it seems to check all the key boxes you would want so it definitely seems worth considering.

 That said, the most important factors are the quality of course content, the experience and skill of the instructor teaching you, and the support you'll have.
 So make sure you check out reviews of the course content itself and figure out who the actual instructor(s) will be of the courses you plan on taking before committing.